Broke MIT students miss 13,000% gain on free BTC after selling for food and shoes By Cointelegraph - Up News Info

 Broke MIT students miss 13,000% gain on free BTC after selling for food and shoes

-In October 2014, the Massachusetts Institute of Technology (MIT) launched the MIT Project, an initiative that sought to give away $500,000 worth of Bitcoin to its undergraduate students.
+In October 2014, the Massachusetts Institute of Technology launched the MIT Project, an initiative that sought to give away $500,000 worth of Bitcoin (BTC) to its undergraduate students.

 Students were able to claim $100 worth of BTC in exchange for filling out a survey, equating to roughly 0.3 BTC at the time.
 The project was spearheaded by students Jeremy Rubin and Dan Elitzer, who raised $500,000 from university alumni and representatives of the Bitcoin community.